Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Modeling the -meson LCDAs

 with $U(a, b, z)$ is the hypergeometric $U$ function.
 The appearing HQET parameters $\lambda_E^2$ and $\lambda_H^2$ at the reference scale $\mu_0=1$ GeV are defined by the matrix element of local quark-gluon-quark operator,

 The matrix element can be estimated adopting QCD sum rules yielding,

-where we take into account that the method to estimate $\lambda^2_E$ and $\lambda^2_H$ as discussed in Ref.~\cite{Rahimi:2020zzo}, unfortunately not only disrupt the convergence of the operator-product-expansion (OPE), but also enhance the contributions from the continuum and higher excited states.
-Therefore, we will use the numerical results of $\lambda^2_E$ and $\lambda^2_H$ from the Tab.~\ref{tab:para}, which can cover the ranges allowed by Ref.~\cite{Grozin:1996pq} and Ref.~\cite{Nishikawa:2011qk} and simultaneously satisfy the upper bounds imposed by Ref.~\cite{Rahimi:2020zzo}.
+where we take into account that the method used to estimate $\lambda^2_E$ and $\lambda^2_H$, as discussed in Ref.~\cite{Rahimi:2020zzo}, unfortunately not only disrupts the convergence of the operator-product-expansion (OPE), but also enhances the contributions from the continuum and higher excited states.
+Therefore, we will use the numerical results of $\lambda^2_E$ and $\lambda^2_H$ from the Tab.~\ref{tab:para}, which can cover the ranges allowed by Refs.~\cite{Grozin:1996pq, Nishikawa:2011qk}, and simultaneously satisfy the upper bounds imposed by Ref.~\cite{Rahimi:2020zzo}.

-We expect that the model for $B$-meson light-cone distribution amplitudes is only valid at the small momenta region and the (logarithmic) inverse moments are only sensitive to the small momentum behavior of the distribution amplitude.
-Employing the definitions of (logarithmic) inverse moments of the leading-twist $B$-meson LCDA
+We expect that the model for $B$-meson light-cone distribution amplitudes is only valid in the small momenta region and the inverse logarithmic moments are only sensitive to the small momentum behavior of the distribution amplitude.
+Employing the definitions of inverse logarithmic moments of the leading-twist $B$-meson LCDA